 The following safety tips should help you enjoy a safe and stress-free experience in South America.

-- Don’t walk around wearing flashy jewelry and flaunt expensive equipment – this is asking for trouble
+- Don’t walk around wearing flashy jewelry and flaunting expensive equipment – this is asking for trouble.

 Planning a trip to South America?